cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

 ``'cplex_filename'``
     a string specifying the filename to which the problem will be written.
 For example, use "model.lp", "model.sav", or "model.mps" to export to the LP, SAV, and MPS formats, respectively.

+``reoptimize``
+    A boolean.
+This is only relevant for problems where CPLEX initially produces an "infeasible or unbounded" status.
+    Its default value is True, which means that if CPLEX produces an "infeasible or unbounded" status, then its algorithm parameters are automatically changed and the problem is re-solved in order to determine its precise status.

 `NAG`_ options:

 ``'nag_params'``